edgedb/edgedb/docs/intro/edgeql.rst

 EdgeDB also supports a special ``json`` type for representing unstructured data.
-Primitive data structures can be converted to json using a type cast (``<json>``).
+Primitive data structures can be converted to JSON using a type cast (``<json>``).
 Alternatively, a properly JSON-encoded string can be converted to ``json`` with the built-in ``to_json`` function.
 Indexing a ``json`` value returns another ``json`` value.